Anderillium Viceroy Butterfly Orange

 The color/properties:

 When viewing the dried droplets during the ink test, I noticed that they formed a slight golden crust in the areas where the ink pooled.
-It wasn’t a reflective sheen exactly, but I suspect that there’s a slight possibility that in just the right conditions you may notice a minor sheen.
+I haven’t noticed it in my writing tests, but it a minor sheen may appear if you use the ink with a wet enough pen.

 Ink splat